 Several users find themselves stuck with this error on their iPhone from time to time.
-They would try to connect to iTunes and Apple Store from their iPhone settings and instead see the error connecting Apple ID verification failed message.
-This can be an annoying experience and you might think that there is something wrong with your Apple ID.
+They try to connect to iTunes and Apple Store from their iPhone settings and instead see the error connecting Apple ID verification failed message.
+This message can be an annoying experience, and you might think that there is something wrong with your Apple ID.

 Most of the time, this problem occurs because of issues that are not related to your Apple ID.
 Here is how you can try fixing the problem on your own.

 Steps to Correct Error Connecting Apple ID, Verification Failed

 Please try each of the steps in succession and check to see if the issue resolves on your iPhone

 - There are times when this error shows up on your iPhone following an iOS upgrade.
 This error is sometimes the case with older iPhone models.
 For some reason, the system date and time settings on the device go out of sync.
 Check your iPhone Settings and make sure that “Set Date Time Automatically” is switched ON.
 You can find this in Settings > General > Date & Time.
 If it was showing ‘Manual,’ please change it to automatic, restart your iPhone and then check if you can access the Apple Store or iTunes with your Apple ID.